Would you like time and space to think?

-Would you like time to think, free from distraction, where you can give attention to what’s important?
+Would you like time and space, free from distraction, where you can give attention to what’s important?

 What if there was a way to think with depth and rigor that could help you reclaim time?

-In this blog, I’ll tell you about the difference it can make when you have uninterrupted time to think for yourself.
-And I’ll also share an approach you can apply with others, so that they can do their finest thinking, individually and collectively.
+In this blog, I’ll explore the difference it can make to have uninterrupted time to think for yourself, and I’ll share a way you can be with others, a way to support them to think well, individually and collectively.

-When I first encountered Time to Think, I was working in a role where I had to deal with complex problems and needed to make good decisions.
+When I first encountered Time to Think, I was working in a role where I often needed to make decisions about complex problems.
 The observation of Nancy Kline (founder of Time to Think) that “the quality of everything we do depends on the quality of thinking we do first” resonated with me.
-I had noticed that I was often in meetings where the discussions weren’t rigorous, and that people didn’t always listen well to each other.
-I was witnessing what Nancy Kline had observed, that “the quality of our thinking depends on how we're treated when we're thinking.
+I had found myself sitting through meetings where people didn’t always listen well to each other, where discussions weren’t as rigorous as they needed to be.
+I sensed something was missing but couldn’t identify what was wrong.
+I found the answer when I came across the conditions of a Thinking Environment, when I experienced how ( as Nancy Kline has observed) “the quality of our thinking depends on how we're treated when we're thinking”.

-As I started to learn about Thinking Environment®, I became fascinated by what happens when we stop interrupting, when we listen to ignite instead of listening to reply, when people are encouraged to think for themselves.
-I experienced the difference it makes to be in the presence of the Ten Components, behaviours that have reliably been shown to make a difference to how people think, behaviours that enable people to be at their best.
+The more I learned about a Thinking Environment®, the more fascinated I became by the difference it makes to be in the presence of the Ten Components.
+And I was equally fascinated by the simplicity of this approach , how the conditions are created by behaviours can be embodied by anyone, in any setting.
+Behaviours that have reliably been shown to make a difference to how people think, behaviours that enable people to perform at their best.

 How can a Thinking Environment unlock your finest thinking?

-It can seem as if we are destined to be distracted, whether that’s because of interruption from others, or because attention is hijacked by digital distraction.
+It can seem as if we are destined to be distracted, possibly by interruption from others, or by digital distraction.
+We can even be distracted by ourselves at times.

 Being interrupted not only shuts down what you’re saying, it can also derail your thinking.
-You might have been about to come up with an idea or express an insight.
+You may have been about to reach an insight or generate the answer to a problem.

-You might have been about to change your mind about something or follow a new avenue of thought.
+Perhaps you were about to change your mind about something or follow a new avenue of thought, yet you were cut short before you got there.

-Have you ever been in conversation with someone who doesn’t seem interested in what you’re saying?
-They interrupt you before you’re finished, they talk over you, or they focus elsewhere.
-What if you’re in a situation where you don’t feel valued or respected?
-You feel constrained in what you say, less confident about offering your opinion.
+Have you ever been in conversation with someone who doesn’t appear to be interested in what you’re saying?
+They interrupt you before you’re finished or they talk over you.
+What if you’re in a situation where you don’t feel respected?
+Being treated in these ways can lead you to be constrained in what you say, may cause you to hold back on offering an opinion.
+It can lessen your confidence.

-When thinking is disrupted or limited in these ways, it results in poorer thinking.
+When we experience disruption or distraction in these ways, it leads to poorer, narrower thinking.
 Opportunities can be missed.

-Dedicating time, even a short time, to be in the presence of non-judgmental, encouraging attention can help you think clearly and purposefully.
+Dedicating time to be in the presence of non-judgmental, encouraging attention can help you think clearly and purposefully.

 What can happen in a Thinking Environment?

-In 2019, I started training as a Time To Think Coach and Facilitator, and began to work with individuals and groups, creating non-judgmental spaces for fresh thinking, where people could think with courage and clarity.
-Having progressed from that to qualify as a Time to Think Consultant and teacher of accredited Programmes, I now offer courses where people can have dedicated thinking time and also learn practical ways to create thinking environments in their work and their lives.
+Having experienced the power of this for myself, I started training as a Time To Think Coach and Facilitator so that I could work with others , creating non-judgmental spaces for fresh thinking, where people could think with courage and clarity.
+After a few years , I then qualified as a Time to Think Consultant and teacher of accredited Programmes.
+I now offer Time To Think courses where people can have dedicated thinking time and also learn practical ways to create thinking environments in their work and their lives.

 What’s different about a Thinking Environment?

-I’ve met people who told me that when they think, they go around in circles, not getting anywhere, they can’t make headway.
-They are frustrated by that, by thinking repeatedly.
-I’ve met others who are exhausted because they’ve too many things on their mind.
-They find themselves flitting from one thing to another, not able to focus on what needs their attention.
+I’ve met people who find that when they need to figure something out, their thinking seems to go around in circles.
+They can’t seem to make headway, they get stuck.
+I’ve met others who are exhausted by having too many things on their mind.
+They move from one thing to another, finding it hard to focus on what most needs attention.
 Thinking a lot but not thinking well.

-Being in a thinking environment is a way to break free of circular, limiting overthinking.
-When you are listened to by someone who believes in your own capacity to find an answer, who is fascinated by the richness and depth of your independent thinking, you can access clear, purposeful thinking.
+Being in a thinking environment is a way to break free of those patterns of circular, limiting overthinking.
+When you are listened to by someone who believes in your own capacity to find an answer, who is fascinated by the richness and depth of your independent thinking, who can offer an incisive question when it’s needed , it can lead to breakthrough thinking.

 If you want time to think for yourself, in an encouraging, non-judgmental environment, free from distraction, if you’d like to know more about what can happen in a Coaching Thinking Session, book a Discovery Call.

-If you’d like to experience thinking in this way and also learn how you can generate the best thinking of others, join me on my next Foundation Programme or email me for information about future Programmes or other opportunities.
+If you’d like to experience thinking in this way and also learn how you can generate the best thinking of others, join me on my next Foundation Programme or email me for information about future Programmes.

-Can a Thinking Environment be created for a group or a team?
+Can a Thinking Environment be created for a group?

 The principles behind Time To Think are supported by neuroscience, and by evidence that the quality of one person’s attention determines the quality of another’s thinking.
 When the right conditions are in place, when people are at ease, encouraged, appreciated, they are more likely to think well.
-When they feel their thinking matters, fresh thinking and new possibilities can surface.
+When people feel their thinking matters, fresh thinking can surface.

-If you’re concerned that I’m talking about an unstructured free-form discussion, let me reassure I’m not.
-This is an approach that results in an exquisite balance of structure and ease, that enables robust discussion and rigorous thinking.
+If you’re wondering if I’m describing unstructured free-form discussion, let me reassure I’m not.
+Creating a thinking environment results in an exquisite balance of structure and ease, that enables robust discussion and rigorous thinking.
 It’s a dependable way to reliably produce results and to save time.

-Have you been at meetings where a few people dominate the discussion?
-You may have noticed that when a few people monopolise a meeting, quieter people can’t get a word in, they have to fight for space to speak.
+Have you ever been at a meeting where a few voices dominate the discussion?
+When a few people monopolise a meeting, quieter people can’t get a word in, they have to fight for space to speak.
 When that happens, the quality of thinking in the room is weaker.
 Valuable ideas or information may never be shared.
 People may never realise the information or knowledge that others have to offer.

 If you're in a meeting where not all voices are heard, it means that not all the wisdom and intelligence available is gathered.
 When that happens, opportunities are missed for creative, collective thinking.
 Collaboration is weaker.